 The US Attorney’s Office is charging a Venezuelan cardiologist with attempted computer intrusions and conspiracy to commit computer intrusions.
 The charges stem from his use and sale of ransomware, as well as his extensive support of, and profit sharing arrangements with, the cybercriminals who used his ransomware programs.
 “As alleged, the multi-tasking doctor treated patients, created and named his cyber tool after death, profited from a global ransomware ecosystem in which he sold the tools … More

-The post How security pros see the future of cryptocurrencies and cryptomining appeared first on Help Net Security.
+The post Cardiologist charged for use and sale of ransomware appeared first on Help Net Security.